English & Philosophy

 affecting the ways in which we communicate?
 How does gender influence the way we speak to each other?
 Why has language use changed so much over the past three hundred years?
 This course will equip you with the same skills as English Literature, without the need to read long novels!
 Also, you will learn a lot of really fascinating stuff, including the theories of Noam Chomsky, the greatest living intellectual.
 Tallis has taught Creative Writing with great success since the start of this decade.
 We have a thriving online community of current and former students who regularly post and share ideas and advice.
 The course in 2016- 2017 will be taught for two hours a week and is certified as an Extended Project Qualification.
 If you take it, we’ll teach you about crafting fiction in a range of specific forms, then you’ll produce a portfolio and write an evaluative commentary alongside it.
 Tallis has been to the Arvon Foundation writing centre in Shropshire several times, and we have produced a number of creative writing anthologies.
 Several of our students have gone on to study Creative Writing at university, a vibrant academic discipline of increasing importance and popularity in Higher Education.

 Philosophy is the oldest intellectual discipline our civilisation possesses, the mother of all sciences.
-Philosophy is conceptual engineering, since it studies the deep structures and methodologies of human thought.
+Philosophy is conceptual engineering, since it studies the deep structures and methodologies of human thought, the basal software you run on your 'necktop' - in Daniel Dennett's fascinating coinage.
+Put another way, philosophy is the intellectual discipline that specialises in the metaanalysis of concepts and the formation of entirely new ones: 'anything you can do, I can do meta.'
 In beginning Philosophy you will encounter the extraordinary minds of many of the most intelligent people who have ever lived, and be introduced to many entirely open issues which have been continuously part of the human conversation for the last 2600 years.
 For example: What’s knowledge?
 How do we acquire it?
 How ought we to act?
 How can we know the difference between good and bad deeds?
+Are minds material, or etherial?
 This subject probably involves more completely open-ended discussion than any other.
 There is a good deal of reading of seriously hard, abstruse and odd material, and a good deal of writing about the same.
 You’ll need to be intelligent, open-minded, hard-working and imaginative, and to be very tenacious as well.
 You’ll also need to be at ease with very abstract ideas and very open questions.
-There are no easy answers in Philosophy, and plenty of titanic intellects whose ideas have shaped the whole of human civilisation.
+There are no easy answers in Philosophy, and plenty of titanic intellects - not just 'pale, male and stale' thinkers these days, either - whose ideas have shaped the whole of human civilisation.
 Humility and hard work are a must: philosophy is a very difficult A-level subject.